betsykimak/concord-to-php/README.md

 + Builds a page of posts from multiple OPML files
 + Most recent posts are displayed first
 + Two sample OPML files are included
 + Retains toolbars similar to <a href="http://fargo.io">Fargo</a>'s
 + Like <a href="http://fargo.io">Fargo</a>, store photos elsewhere and reference
 + Uses localStorage for fast editing
 + Uses PHP DOM for robust XML parsing
 + Upgraded `concord.js` for fontawesome 4.0.1
 + Minor tweaks of `concord.js` and `concordUtils.js`

+*Working on it...*

++ IE compatibility
++ Two-way publishing

 ### Installation

 1. Place files on a web server (either in root or a subdirectory)
-2. Edit `concord-ui.php` here:
-    1. Change the location of files in `<head>` references
+2. Edit `concord-ui.php` and change the location of files in `<head>` references
-    2. Under `var appConsts` change `domain: http://www.example.com` to your web server

 ### How to use

 *Writing:*

 1. From a web browser, go to http://www.example.com/concord-ui.php (or your subdirectory)
+2. Click New Post/Clear
-2. Start typing
+3. Start typing
-3. Name the post title, then click Save Title
+4. Name the post title, then click Save Title
-4. When finished, click Save Work
+5. When finished, click Save Work
-5. To publish a post, click Export OPML
+6. To publish a post, click Export OPML
-6. To write a new post, click Clear All Data/New
+7. Repeat :)

 *Output:*